Tomasz-Mankowski/MeganeBT/README.md

 # MeganeBT
 MeganeBT is a firmware for Bluetooth audio link for Renault UpdateList radio based on CD Changer emulation.
 AFFA display handling for song name presentation is also included.

+### Photos
+You can find the circuit photos in "images" folder of this repo.